alzalabany/Webtrekk-angulajs-task/src/readme.md

 - using angular.components whould break bootstrap styles, and requires lots of hacking to modify css selectors for bootstrap

 - there are many existent bugs assosiated with angular.components and advantage it provides over using angular.directives is not much.

+## Getting Started

+- `yarn run dev` run karma + development server on localhost:8080
+- `yarn run live` build src and run production express server
+- `yarn run deploy-setup` setup heroku
+- `yarn run deploy` push localchanges to remote heroku then open new heroku

+## Testing

+### unit test using jasmin

+tests run against all files ending with .spec.js

+karma will load /public/app.js which should contain all you app code; for this reason you need to have dev server running if you change any code inside /src folder; since dev server will rebuild public/app.js file automaticly

+- `yarn run test` will run karma only in watch mode; so prefer use `yarn run dev` to run both dev server and karma server.
+- all files end with .spec.js

+### e2e using protractor

+- `yarn run e2e`